zhanghe9704/tpsa/README.md

   libtpsa.a and libtpsa.so

-### How to install cppTPSA

-  The default installation path is /usr/local/lib.
   Use the following command to install to the default path:

 ```shell
 sudo make install